simphotonics/generic_enum/generic_enum/README.md

 To use this library include [generic_enum] as dependencies in your `pubspec.yaml` file.
 Include [generic_enum_builder], and [build_runner] as dev_dependencies.

-To build the generic enum class, `DpiResolution` (shown below), the following steps are required:
+The example below shows how to define the generic enum class `DpiResolution`, extending `GenericEnum<int>`.
+Note the use of `int` literals to specify the const value of the `DpiResolution` instances.
 <details> <summary> Click to show source code. </summary>

   ```Dart